 Crossbody bag: Crossbody bags are always stylish and a great option for when you don’t need as much space as your leather tote provides.
 Opt for a neutral color and simple shape and you will keep it for years.

 Here are a few classic stores to keep in mind when building a chic wardrobe:

 Gap: It’s been around for this long, and their classic versions of each item will last a long time.

 Jcrew: Great for simple silhouettes and blouses/shirts/tops especially.

 Zara: Great for blazers and coats at affordable prices.
-May not last as long however.
+It may not last as long, however.

 Madewell: Fantastic jeans and great quality